 Inviting an influencer to collaborate is another strategy to build a relationship with them.
 If an influencer is involved in creating the content, it is almost certain they will share it.

 Interviews with experts, guest blogs, and webinars with guest specialists are ideal opportunities for brands to involve influencers in content development.
 Naturally, this type of collaboration needs time not just from the company but also from the influencer.
-It is critical to understand that practically any content can be enhanced with relevant influencers’ short statements, tips, and guidance.
+It is critical to understand that practically any content can be enhanced with short statements, tips, and guidance from a relevant influencer.

 6) Continue the relationship